UrbanHeatLabXLi/COMFA-OA-model/README.md

 COMFA-OA is a thermal comfort estimation tool for older adult group.
 The output index calculate the thermal comfort level as **energy budget** in watt/m2, threshold can be find in following table<sup>1</sup>.

-A optional equavalent temperature output was provided representating the air temperature that reach the same energy budget at a constant meteorological condtion<sup>2</sup>.
+A optional equavalent temperature output (CET, COMFA-OA equavalent temperature) was provided representating the air temperature that reach the same energy budget at a constant meteorological condtion<sup>2</sup>.

 **About this repository**
 This repository provides the code implementation of the COMFA-OA (Outdoor Thermal Comfort Model for Older Adults), as described in the following paper: